 Okay, they're more home fries than French fries, but the Capitol Hill speakeasy's luxurious duck-fat-fried patatas bravas are no less a perfect partner for the bar's pork tocino or steak tapa sliders.
 They're available with garlic, ginger, and honey or with sriracha mayo, or spiced and duck-fat-free with sriracha ketchup for vegetarians.

-In addition to a burger that's been recognized as one of the best in the country, Tom Douglas's South Park outpost also features some great thick-cut fries, also available as chili fries or "Irish nachos" (loaded with the toppings you'd put on a baked potato).
+In addition to a burger that's been recognized as one of the best in the country, the South Park burger joint also features some great thick-cut fries, also available as chili fries or "Irish nachos" (loaded with the toppings you'd put on a baked potato).

 Capitol Hill's modern Lebanese/Syrian restaurant serves harra frites, their Middle Eastern take on fries: Aleppo-spiced French fries with cilantro, za'atar mayo, and house-made harra ketchup.